 Valentine’s Day cocktails to make at home

-This simple and refreshing twist on a Vodka Tonic uses rosé vermouth and elderflower to add floral notes to the drink.
+This simple and refreshing twist on a Vodka Tonic uses rosé vermouth and elderflower to add floral notes and a pretty pink colour to the drink.
+I’d recommend using French vermouth Lillet Rosé – which also makes a delicious aperitif on its own over ice.
+This version is made with Absolut Elyx but you could also use any good quality premium vodka.

 Garnish: Lemon wheels